ramsaylanier/WordExpress/README.md

 The core of this project revolves around setting up a connection to a WordPress database using Sequelize, defining models from that connection, and then querying those models using GraphQL. **I've developed an NPM module, called [WordExpress Schema](https://github.com/ramsaylanier/wordexpress-schema), that takes care of all of this**.
 It's included in this project.
 I highly suggest you start by [reading the documentation](https://github.com/ramsaylanier/wordexpress-schema).

-Regarding build, this project using Webpack, and requires Node V 5.0.0.
+Regarding building, this project using Webpack, and requires Node V 5.0.0.
 You might be able to get away with 4.0, but really just tighten up and use 5.0.

 ## Docs on Medium
 [Part 1 - Introduction](https://medium.com/@verybadhello/wordpress-with-node-react-and-graphql-part-1-introduction-ee0fc491730e#.ir4lezuav)